Love on Display

-"Love on Display" is a song by Australian singer Guy Sebastian, released on 25 September 2020 as the fifth single from his ninth studio album T.R.U.T.H..
+'"Love on Display" is a song by Australian singer Guy Sebastian, released on 25 September 2020 as the fifth single from his ninth studio album T.R.U.T.H..
+The song peaked at number 61 on the Aria Charts, and has been certified platinum.
+At the 2022 APRA Music Awards, the song was nominated for Most Performed Australian Work and Most Performed Pop Work.

+Background

 Sebastian told Entertainment Focus "This song is all about expressing your love – don't hold it back, don't hide it, wear it out there for the world to see.
 It's a fun song that I hope make people happy."

-At the APRA Music Awards of 2022, the song was nominated for Most Performed Australian Work and Most Performed Pop Work.

-Background

 Upon release, Sebastian said "I knew that the song needed a certain feeling and it needed to get to a certain place where there was this energy, and I just could not get it to a point where it felt really, really right.
 We tried so many different versions of this song... and then I did what I always do when I'm in that situation, I flicked it onto M-Phazes [who] worked his magic and got some really great playing on there".